 Trump says China talks 'productive'; Beijing vows tariff retaliation

-MORRISTOWN, N.J.: U.S. President Donald Trump said on Thursday that U.S. and Chinese negotiators were holding "productive" trade talks and expected them to meet in September despite U.S. tariffs on over US$125 billion worth of Chinese imports taking effect Sept 1.
+MORRISTOWN, New Jersey: US President Donald Trump said on Thursday (Aug 15) that US and Chinese negotiators were holding "productive" trade talks and expected them to meet in September despite US tariffs on over US$125 billion worth of Chinese imports taking effect Sep 1.

 "September, the meeting is still on as I understand it, but I think more importantly than September, we're talking by phone, and we're having very productive talks," Trump told reporters in New Jersey.